Keeriiim/MongoDB-CRUD/README.md

 ## The Program was designed to produce a CRUD operation with MongoDB as a local database.

+## Dependencies
+For this program to work you need to add these dependencies:
+Maven: org.mongodb:bson:4.9.1
+Maven: org.mongodb:mongodb-driver-sync:4.9.1

+## Operations
 ### public void createPerson(Person person) {}
 Takes in a person object that is either employee or costumer and adds it to the database